IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/development/platform-domains/vehicle-functions.md

 layout: default
 ---

-The vehicle functions domain APIs and modules enable IndiGO to interact with the vehicle, like opening a window, setting the Air Conditioning temperature, or being informed about the current speed.
+The vehicle functions domain APIs and modules enable TomTom IndiGO to interact with the vehicle, like opening a window, setting the Air Conditioning temperature, or being informed about the current speed.

 ## Introduction

-An IndiGO-based system consists of multiple parts: the vehicle platform, Android services, and IndiGO.
+A TomTom IndiGO-based system consists of multiple parts: the vehicle platform, Android services, and TomTom IndiGO.
 The _vehicle platform_ is the part that Android Car uses to communicate with the vehicle.

-Because vehicle platforms differ from brand to brand, and sometimes even from model to model, IndiGO provides an abstraction of that vehicle platform.
-By adding an `IviService` layer on top of Android Car, IndiGO can communicate with each vehicle using the same interface.
+Because vehicle platforms differ from brand to brand, and sometimes even from model to model, TomTom IndiGO provides an abstraction of that vehicle platform.
+By adding an `IviService` layer on top of Android Car, TomTom IndiGO can communicate with each vehicle using the same interface.

 This interface uses its own definitions of the properties a vehicle platform may expose and enables property observers to obtain the values of these properties, as well as a means of changing